 They also participate in many other company activities and ECAs such as Semper Fi, CCC (Campus Crusade for Christ), CMC (Catholic Midshipmen Club), MAG (Midshipmen Action Group), and MGSP (midshipmen group study program).
 Many spirit members boast very respectable CQPRs (Cumulative grading scheme that includes GPA, military performance and physical standards of readiness) and are on the Superintendent's and Commandant's Lists.

-Click HERE to see the amazing summer training experiences Navy Spirit members had last summer!!
+Please visit the Summer Training 2015 page to see the amazing summer training experiences Navy Spirit members had last summer!!

 In a few short years, each spirit member will graduate with a Bachelor of Science degree and receive their commission in the United States Navy or Marine Corps.